GeronimoChen/IIL-IIP-SNe/README.md

 Maybe I need a better pipeline between python and R?
 I need to properly categorized the data I have acquired.
 If there is truely something substantial, I will publish it.
 Well, Microsoft Excel is not an ideal programme for handling with csv files, for it may add something implicitly.
+## About the Down-Sampling and the Filter
+I am trying to fix this problem by removing these steps, because FPCA works in the data without re-sampling.
+That will make the whole process more detailed, but may cause extra calculation.
 ## Acknowledgements
 Many thanks to Prof. Liu Xuewen and predecessor Stoner for teaching me python and R language.
 Moreover, many thanks to Thomas Russell for his generator.
 In the last, I really appreciate Prof. Avishay Gal-Yam and Prof. Lifan Wang for the guidance.